johnno1962/InjectionIII/README.md

 It is possible to inject `SwiftUI` interfaces but it requires some minor code changes.
-This is because when you add elements to an interface or use modifiers that change their type, this changes the return type of the body properties' `Content` across the injection which causes a crash.
+This is because when you add elements to an interface or use modifiers that change their type, this changes the return type of the body property's `Content` across the injection which causes a crash.
 To avoid this you need to erase the return type.
 The easiest way to do this is to add the code below to your source somewhere then add the modifier  `.eraseToAnyView()`  at the very end of any declaration of a